scjx123/ip/docs/UserGuide.md

    ```
     ____________________________________________________________
-    I have marked these modul        Command: untake  Description: Untake module(s): Mark specified module(s) as not taken.
+    I have marked these modules as not taken:
-        Command: mc  Description: Print MCs: Print the number of MCs based on selected option.
-        Command: detail  Description: Print Details: Print the details of a specified module.
-        Command: cap  Description: Calculate CAP: Calculate CAP for courses bas not taken:
     Module: CS2113T
     ____________________________________________________________
    ```